Architectures provide structure and context. The Zachman architecture can provide a framework for business analysis.

 Generic Business Architecture

-- The business process architecture shows the key business processes and their interrelationships.
+- The business process architecture shows the key business processes and their inter-relationships

-These are all aspects of an organisation that a business analyst can, or should, be involved with.
-These aspects are neatly summarised in the infographic by which most people know the Zachman architectural framework, one of the best known representations of an enterprise architecture.
+These are all concerns that a business analyst can, or should, be involved with.
+These concerns aspects are neatly summarised in the infographic by which most people recognise the Zachman architectural framework, one of the best known representations of an enterprise architecture.

-- What – Inventory (Data)
+- What – Data

-- How – Process
+- How – Processes

-- Where – Distribution networks (Locations)
+- Where – Locations